Home » Metabolism » Metabolic Diet » Slimming Diets

 Turbo Protein Diet

-• If you want to stick to the Turbo Protein diet, you must drink a beverage made from vegetable broth, soy milk, and honey enzymes and nothing else for two weeks
+• If you want to stick to the Turbo diet, you must drink a beverage made from vegetable broth, soy milk, and honey enzymes and nothing else for two weeks

 • There are other ways to increase your protein intake, including eating venison, pumpkin seeds, and mushrooms